servicetitan/Stl.Fusion.Samples/docs/tutorial/Part06.md

   and the update delay is controlled by `UpdateDelayer` provided to it.

-You can use these abstractions directly in your Blazor components, but it's normally more convenient to use `LiveComponentBase<T>` and `LiveCompontentBase<T, TLocals>` from `Stl.Fusion.Blazor` NuGet package to simplify this.
-I'll describe how they work, but since the classes are tiny, here is the link to their source code:
+You can use these abstractions directly in your Blazor components, but usually it's more convenient to use `LiveComponentBase<T>` and `LiveCompontentBase<T, TLocals>` from `Stl.Fusion.Blazor` NuGet package.
+I'll describe how they work further, but since the classes are tiny, the link to their source code might explain it even better:
 - [LiveComponentBase.cs](https://github.com/servicetitan/Stl.Fusion/blob/master/src/Stl.Fusion.Blazor/LiveComponentBase.cs)
 - Its base type - [StatefulComponentBase.cs](https://github.com/servicetitan/Stl.Fusion/blob/master/src/Stl.Fusion.Blazor/StatefulComponentBase.cs)